KUMA Timer — User Guide

 The SEND SMS button sends a text message to the display window.

-1. Click SEND SMS — a dialog opens
+1. Click SEND SMS — a dialogue opens

 2. Pick a saved or recent message, or type a new one (max 300 characters)